dgrebb/dgrebb.com/PRIVACY.md

 ## How I Use Your Information

 1. **Personal Information**: Nothing collected is identifiable, and anonymized before sent to third-party services like Plausible and Sentry.
-In simple terms, I may know the type of browser and operating system used to access dgrebb.com, but am unable to associate those details back to a specific IP address, email address, mailing address, etc.
+In simple terms, I may know the type of browser and operating system used to access dgrebb.com, but am unable to associate those details back to a specific IP address, MAC address, email address, mailing address, etc.

-2. **Usage Information**: I may use Usage Information to analyze trends, administer the website, track users' movements, and gather demographic information for aggregate use.
-This information helps me improve the website, monitor its performance, and enhance the overall user experience.
+2. **Usage Information**: I may review Usage Information to analyze trends, administer the website, track users' movements, and gather anonymous geo-location information for aggregate use.
+This information helps with website improvements, performance monitoring, and overall user experience enhancements.

 ## Third-Party Services